 Graduate education has been an integral part of Butler University since 1932.
-Over the years, programs have evolved to meet the growing needs of an increasingly educated and diverse society.
-Graduate offerings may lead to advanced degrees or new professional credentials, and graduate level courses are offered in a number of departments for personal enrichment.
+Over the years, our programs have evolved to meet the growing needs of an increasingly educated and diverse society.
+Graduate level courses are offered in a number of departments for personal enrichment, and may lead to advanced degrees or new professional credentials.